socialitylab/socialitylab.github.io/index.md

 <br />
 ![Wordcloud](/images/wordcloud.png)

-<h4 style="text-align: center;">Our lab spans two universities, [Penn State](https://anth.la.psu.edu/) and [Washington State](https://www.anthro.wsu.edu).</h4>
+<h4 style="text-align: center;">Our lab spans two universities, Penn State and Washington State.</h4>
-Anne is accepting PhD students at [Penn State](https://anth.la.psu.edu/) for a Fall 2025 start, in dual-degree programs - like "Anthropology & Climate Science" or "Human Dimensions of Natural Resources and the Environment" - or in Anthropology.
+Anne is accepting PhD students at [Penn State](https://anth.la.psu.edu/) for a Fall 2025 start, in Anthropology or in dual-degree programs - like "Anthropology & Climate Science" or "Human Dimensions of Natural Resources and the Environment".
 [See here for details on the programs and how to apply](https://anth.la.psu.edu/graduate/dual-title-degrees/).

-<h4 style="text-align: center;">[Follow us on Twitter](https://www.twitter.com/SocialityLab) for the latest from the HSL.</h4>
+[Follow us on X](https://www.twitter.com/SocialityLab) for the latest from the HSL.

 _HSL members acknowledge the traditional caretakers of the lands on which we live and work: Erie, Haudenosaunee (Seneca, Cayuga, Onondaga, Oneida, Mohawk, and Tuscarora), Lenape (Delaware Nation, Delaware Tribe, Stockbridge-Munsee), Shawnee (Absentee, Eastern, and Oklahoma), Susquehannock, and Wahzhazhe (Osage) Nations, Nimíipuu (Nez Perce) Tribe, and Palus people._